 - 1. Install a minimum 16" x 16" plenum (PLENUM MUST BE METAL) on air jacket top with tin snips or sabre saw as needed, using starting collar to attach. - 2.
 Install ductwork with proper clearances to combustibles in accordance with local building codes. - 3.
-Make sure to connect a cold air return line to the back of the cold air filter box that was supplied with your new 622.
-Install and assemble the cold air filter box according to instructions.
+Make sure to connect a cold air return line to the blower that was supplied with your new DAKA Model 621.